phdinh94/linux-kernel-quectel-RM502Q/README.md

 CPU min MHz:         800.0000,
 BogoMIPS:            5599.85,

 - Based on linux kernel version 4.19.254.
-The base kernel is modifed according to Quectel RM502Q documentations to accomodate Quectel's provided drivers: USB for GSM and CDMA modems (this is just the driver name, the board would work for LTE and 5G) and QMI_WWAN.
+The base kernel is modifed according to Quectel RM502Q documentations to accomodate Quectel's provided drivers: USB for GSM and CDMA modems and QMI_WWAN.
 - Quectel provides QMI_WWAN and Gobinet drivers.
-Only either of them should be use.
+Only either of them should be used.
 This repo use QMI_WWAN only.
-- Usage: pull the repo, in the source directory:
+- Usage: pull the repo, cd into the source directory, then:
 ```console
 $ cp ./config-4.19.254-Quectel-Compatible .config
 ```